axeloz/vagrant-lamp/README.md

 ### Issues at boot time

 You may encounter some issues at boot time.
-I'm still unsure why as it works on my Mac but I have seen it fail occasionnally on other computers.
+I'm still unsure why as it works on my Mac but I have seen it fail occasionally on other computers.

 - issue with APT: there seem to be a conflict when the Ubuntu box starts automatically an `apt-get upgrade` command after boot.
 It prevents the Chef recipe to also call the `apt` command as there can be only one upgrade process at a time.
 I tried to disable the automatic upgrade on the box.
 Let me know if this occurs.
 - issue with MariaDB: for some reasons, the permissions on the `/var/run/mysqld` folder are incorrect despite I fix them during the recipes.
 As a consequence, MariaDB refuses to boot.
 To fix manually, SSH to the VM, run a `chown -R vagrant:vagrant /var/run/mysqld` command and try restarting MariaDB.
 Let me know if this occurs to you or if you know how to fix this once for all.